Screw (magazine): Contents

 Jack Nichols and Lige Clarke's column "The Homosexual Citizen", which launched in 1968, was the first LGBT-interest column in a non-LGBT publication.
 As a result of this column, Nichols and Clarke became known as "The most famous gay couple in America."

 On May 2, 1969, Screw published the first reference in print to J. Edgar Hoover's sexuality, entitled "Is J. Edgar Hoover a Fag?"
 A few issues later, Screw became the first publication to print the word "homophobia" (a term coined by George Weinberg).
 The word appeared in an article written for the May 23, 1969, issue, in which the word was used to refer to heterosexual men's fear that others might think they are gay.

 In December 1970, New York City music teacher Pat Bond placed an ad in Screw that led Bond to connect with Fran Nowve, and for the two of them to form The Eulenspiegel Society, the first BDSM organization founded in the United States.

 Screw's most successful issue, published in 1973, contained unauthorized photos of Jacqueline Kennedy nude.

 Stripper and erotic performance artist Honeysuckle Divine wrote a column, "Diary of a Dirty Broad", for Screw for several years in the mid-1970s.
 Divine's specialty was inserting objects such as pickles in her vagina, shooting out many of them.
 She put the pickles in baggies and sold them to patrons.
 Goldstein said that her act "was unbelievably disgusting, so naturally, we made her our symbol."
-Divine was the only female associated with Screw over any period of time; she also appeared in the 1975 production SOS: Screw on the Screen.
+Divine was the only female associated with Screw over any period of time; she also appeared in the 1975 feature production SOS: Screw on the Screen.